42seoul-region/practice-openstack/keystone/KEYSTONECONF.md

 Deprecated group/name - [profiler]/profiler_enabled

 ### trace_sqlalchemy = false
-�#Enables SQL requests profiling in services.
-Default value is False (SQL requests won't be traced).
+#Enables SQL requests profiling in services.
+Default value is False (SQL
+requests won't be traced).
-�#Possible values:
+#Possible values:
-�#* True: Enables SQL requests profiling.
-Each SQL query will be part of the trace and can the be analyzed by how much time was spent for that.
+#* True: Enables SQL requests profiling.
+Each SQL query will be part of the
+trace and can the be analyzed by how much time was spent for that.
 * False: Disables SQL requests profiling.
 The spent time is only shown on a higher level of operations.
 Single SQL queries cannot be analyzed this